isabella232/safe_camera_trap_tools/README.md

                         A path to a folder of calibration images.
 Can be repeated to provide more than one folder of calibration images.
-  --copy                Use to actually create the deployment rather than just
-                        validate.
 ```

 ### Example